hvimal605/Data_Handling_Visulization_Project_Cricket/README.md

     <li>
         <strong>4.
 Websites:</strong><br/>
         - <em>Top 3 Famous Cricketers Visualization Dashboard:</em> An interactive dashboard that highlights the career statistics, achievements, and key performances of the top 3 famous cricketers.
 This includes an in-depth breakdown of each cricketer's milestones, records, and tournament achievements.<br/>
-        - <em>Stats Calculator:</em> A tool that helps users calculate player statistics and performance metrics effectively.<br/>
-        - <em>Cricket Rules Website:</em> A separate platform designed to educate users on the rules of cricket from basic to advanced with easy-to-follow explanations and visuals.
+        - <em>Cricket Rules Website:</em> A separate platform designed to educate users on the rules of cricket from basic to advanced with easy-to-follow explanations and visuals.<br/>
     </li>
 </ul>

 <h2 align="center">🚀 Website Demo</h2>
 <p align="center">
-    <a href="https://top3-cricketer-ayush-harsh.netlify.app" target="_blank">Visit the Top 3 Cricketer Dashboard</a>
+    <a href="https://top3-cricketer-ayush-harsh.netlify.app" target="_blank" rel="noopener noreferrer">Visit the Top 3 Cricketer Dashboard</a>
 </p>
 <p align="center">
-    <a href="https://statscalculator-ayush-harsh.netlify.app" target="_blank">Visit the Stats Calculator</a>
+    <a href="https://statscalculator-ayush-harsh.netlify.app" target="_blank" rel="noopener noreferrer">Visit the Stats Calculator</a>
 </p>
 <p align="center">
-    <a href="https://icc-laws-of-cricket-ayush-harsh.netlify.app" target="_blank">Visit the ICC Laws of Cricket</a>
+    <a href="https://icc-laws-of-cricket-ayush-harsh.netlify.app" target="_blank" rel="noopener noreferrer">Visit the ICC Laws of Cricket</a>
 </p>

 <h2>💻 Built with</h2>